 In conclusion, within Collinsia petal epidermal cells varied considerably between selfing and outcrossing species with outcrossers having greater cell height in key regions associated with pollinator grip.
 In the same regions, reductions in cell height were documented in most selfing species.
 The primary exception being C. linearis and C. rattanii, which overlap considerably in PC cell height.
-While reductions in PC cells may not be consistent in all selfing-outcrossing species pairs, the observation of multiple independent reductions in cell size in the majority of pairs suggests there may be some underlying energetic or fitness cost associated with PC cell morphology.
+While reductions in PC cell height or presence may not be consistent in all selfing-outcrossing species pairs, the observation of multiple independent reductions in cell size in the majority of pairs suggests there may be some underlying energetic or fitness cost associated with PC cell morphology.
 Additional studies that explore PC cells in selfing-outcrossing pairs beyond Collinsia, as well as gene knockout studies coupled with field assays, would provide more insight into the role of PC cells in mating system differentiation.

 References